JDL Travel

 The campground had really cool looking yurts, some on the water!

 It was a super muggy week at Trap Pond which wasn't a big deal while we were in the shady campsite, but I had an itch to get out on the water since it was so close.
 Getting the paddle board into the pond was a little green and slimy, but it was well worth it for the awesome Cypress Tree views in the middle of the pond!
-Apologies for the blurry photos due to my waterproof phone case.

 Luna paddle